How to navigate the complex world of Whole Exome Sequencing

 Unfortunately, NGS technologies can harbor significant challenges that affect a lab’s ability to maximize diagnostic yield and potentially risk a patient’s successful disease management.

-In addition, the significant quality and performance variability between well-known laboratories, lack of transparency in demonstrating test performance through comprehensive and well-executed analytic validation studies, and the deficiency of training and education within medical community about these challenges is quite alarming.
+In addition, the significant quality and performance variability between well-known laboratories, lack of transparency in demonstrating test performance through comprehensive and well-executed analytic validation studies, and the deficiency of training and education within the medical community about these challenges is quite alarming.

 We are faced with the question of how to address these challenges